Qile0317/FastUtils/README.md

 library(FastUtils)
 ```

+### Package Conventions

+Almost all exported functions and parameters are named with `camelCase`, with the exception of those that try to modify or add on to existing functions from other packages with established ecosystems such as `testthat`.

 ## Contributing

 Github pull requests from forked branches are more than welcome as it is mostly a solo-project at the moment.
 For major changes, please open an issue first to discuss what you would like to change.
 Please also make sure to update tests as appropriate.